shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-global-line-items.md

 ## Export to CSV

 Click the **Export to CSV** file to export your data to a comma-separated values (CSV) file.
 All of your current filters will be applied to the data that is exported.
-(All rows returned will be exported, not only the rows currently showing on the screen.
+(All rows returned will be exported, not only the rows currently showing on the screen).

 ## Currency display